fractalwagmi/unity-sdk/README.md

 <img src="https://i.ibb.co/qN9SZ3p/fractal-unity.png"  width="40%"></img>

+**Please use the latest build from the release page.
+Follow the Unity SDK section of [Fractal Developers](https://developers.fractal.is/unity-sdk/introduction) for full integration guide.**

+## About

 Fractal Unity SDK is designed to get your Unity project up and running with Fractal services in a few easy steps.
 The package provides all of the Client APIs for interacting with the user's wallet - this includes signing in with Fractal,reading the user's coins and NFTs, and signing on-chain transactions.

 ## Requirements